guizy67/host2ptr/README.md

 ## Usage

+Usage: `./host2ptr.py <host_file>`

-1. Ensure you have a `/etc/hosts` style file named `raw-hosts-files.txt` in the same directory as the script.
+1. Ensure you have a `/etc/hosts` syntax style file for your input.
 2. Run the script:
     ```bash
-    ./host2ptr.py
+    ./host2ptr.py my-hostfile.txt
     ```
 3. The script will generate a JSON file named `hostfile-converted-ptr-data.json` containing the processed data.